KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 ### Now everything is smart!
-You have a "smart" TV, Tea kettle talking to your phone, door bell that shows you a video feed when someone knocks your door when you're not @ home etc...
+First what is these IoT devices ? , You know this "smart" TV, Tea kettle connected to your phone, door bell that shows you a video feed when someone knocks your door when you're not @ home and smart car etc... these are IoT devices .
-Gartner estimates a typical household could contain more than 500 IoT Devices by 2022 ,Do we really need all these shit !?
+Gartner estimates a typical household could contain more than 500 IoT Devices by 2022 ,but do we really need all these shit !? frankly I think NO !

 There are some factors which makes the IoT ecosystem catastrophic:

 - The rapid growth of personal internet speed
 ![courtesy of xahlee.info]({{site.baseurl}}/images/internet_speed_growth.png)

-- IoT ecosystem has no framework for providing updates.
+- IoT vendors doesn't have proper framework to provide updates to their devices.

 - IoT average consumer doesn't know/care how to update his device (When was the last time you updated your router firmware ?)

-- IoT vendors use a defaut easy-to-guess passwords .
+- IoT vendors uses the same default easy-to-guess password on all their devices .

+These factors are the main contribuotrs making the whole situation a ticking bomb, but is it really that bad ? , what can hackers do with these IoT devices ?

+Well, a lot can be done, lets begin with the soft stuff :

+- DDos doh!, specially with these high speed connection we all have now, IoT minions once owned by a hacker can be used for his own or even rented, DDos-as-a-service .

+- SOCKS Proxies, hackers can use owend IoT devices to hack other machines online, so the attack will appear as if its coming from your home camera , hence your IP, and police will accuse you instead ! , once more the hacker can rent your devices to gain money .

+-